Deborah Squash: Dunmore's proclamation

 During the American Revolutionary War, Lord Dunmore, governor of the Colony of Virginia issued a proclamation in 1775 that granted freedom to those who left their owners and joined the ranks of the British Army.
 Sir Henry Clinton, the British Commander-in-chief at New York, determined that the British were losing the war, and issued the Philipsburg Proclamation (1779) in which any black person who became loyal to the British would receive freedom, protection, and land.

 Escape to New York

-At age 16, Deborah saw her opportunity to escape in April 1781 when the British ship HMS Savage arrived within a quarter of a mile from Mount Vernon as it plundered and set houses on fire on its way along the Potomac River.
+At age 16, Deborah saw her opportunity to escape in April 1781 when the 14-gun British sloop-of-war HMS Savage arrived within a quarter of a mile from Mount Vernon as her crew sacked and burnt several plantations along the Potomac River.
 Leaving Mount Vernon was a leap of faith—that the British would honor their offer of freedom and that she would be able to acquire a job to support herself.